Particular/docs.particular.net/nservicebus/upgrades/asp-saga-deduplication.md

 This document explains how to upgrade and patch a system for [Azure Storage Persistence bug #26](https://github.com/Particular/NServiceBus.Persistence.AzureStorage/issues/26) using the NServiceBus.Azure hotfix release 6.2.4.

-When upgrading to NServiceBus.Persistence.AzureStorage Version 1 and above, the following upgrade will need to be performed prior to beginning any other upgrade steps.
+WARNING: When upgrading to NServiceBus.Persistence.AzureStorage Version 1 and above, the following upgrade will need to be performed prior to beginning any other upgrade steps.

 ### How to know if a system may be affected